corda/cordapp-trial-framework/docs/cordapp_development_best_practices.md

 ## X500 Names
 Corda Network identities are established using X500 certificates.
 These identies are how nodes know who the counterparties in their transactions are.

-The X500 names are established as part of the Testnet deployment and are outside of the control of the participants.
+The X500 names are typically established as part of the Testnet or Corda pre-production network deployment and are outside of the control of the participants.
 Therefore, the trial application must not depend on any information from the X500 name to make any logical decision within the application.
-The BNMS is best suited to associate a role or label with a specific node.
+If you want to associate a role or label with a node then R3 recommends doing so with a membership service.

 ## RPC Client
 A Corda node can be communicated with by using the RPC Client: https://docs.corda.net/clientrpc.html This is a Java client which communicates to the Corda node over an RPC connection.
 The RPC Client should be embedded in the web server.
 This way the web server can translate all http requests from the UI into an RPC request to the Corda node.

-An example application for embedding the RPC Client can be found here: https://github.com/corda/corda/tree/master/samples/irs-demo
+An example application for embedding the RPC Client can be found here: https://github.com/corda/corda/tree/release/os/4.4/samples/irs-demo